 |Open orders information|

-|Delivery date||The expected delivery date of the item.
+|Delivery date||The expected delivery/build date of the item.
 It is attached to the corresponding open order line.||Date format||The beginning of the first forecasted period|

 |Min lot||The minimum quantity that you can order from the supplier or DC.
 The item source – supplier or DC – depends on the echelon the item resides at.||Integer||0|

-|Max lot||The maximum quantity that you can order from the supplier.||0|
+|Max lot||The maximum quantity that you can order from the supplier or DC.||0|

 |Rounding||The rounding constraint on the ordered quantity.
 It allows Streamline to take into account how many items come packed in a carton.||0|